MikhailPikalov/mws-project/README.md

 Build commands are simply **copying** already processed images to the `/build/assets/images/` directory.

-It there is a need to resize+optimize them again, the command `npm run build-images` needs to be run.
+If there is a need to resize+optimize them again, the command `npm run build-images` needs to be run.
 For this command to correctly work, there needs to be installed either **ImageMagick** or **GraphicsMagick**.

 Parameter `magick` in `gulp/config.js` chooses which one is used in the build process.